qaswarh/ACI-automation-with-Ansible/README.md

 Run ansible-paybook with inventory like credential, interpreter, etc. to see the same or similar results as below

-Make sure you create (python3 -m venv venv) and activate (source venv/bin/activate) the python3 venv prior to playing the book
+Make sure you create (python3 -m venv venv) and activate (source venv/bin/activate) the python3 venv to play the book

 CentOS
 ------